ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 3. The land cover aggregation can be customized using the 'Edit definition' button.
 The user can define their own aggregation of land cover classes from the 37 ESA land cover classes to the 7 UNCCD categories.

-i)	Select the dial button for the `Custom` option and select `Create new definition`
+a)	Select the dial button for the `Custom` option and select `Create new definition`

-ii)	Edit the aggregation suitable for the area of interest
+b)	Edit the aggregation suitable for the area of interest

-iii)	Select `Save definition` and select Next
+c)	Select `Save definition` and select Next

 .. image:: /static/documentation/calculate/image035.png
    :align: center